escuccim/UCI-HAR-Dataset-Project/README.md

 ```
 source("run_analysis.R")
 ```

+check.packages.R is a function to check if a package is installed and if not install it.
+It was taken from: https://gist.github.com/smithdanielle/9913897

 ## Code Book
 A code book has been included in CodeBook.md which describes the variables and transformations performed.